suslovsergeu/suslovsergeu/README.md

 - 👋 Hi, I’m Sergey Suslov
-- 👀 I’m interested in Data Analysis and Python
+- 👀 I’m interested in Data Analytics and Python
 - 🌱 I’m currently learning basic course of Data Science on Yandex Practicum
 - 💞️ I’m looking for a job in respective fields
 - 📫 You can reach me by e-mail: suslov9701@gmail.com